 Cybersecurity breaches can happen to anyone.

-, and two-factor authentication is much stronger.
-It uses your password and adds a second step: either something you are (biometrics) or something you have (such as a code sent to your smartphone or an app on your smartphone that generates the code for you).
+Two-factor authentication uses your password and adds a second step: either something you are (biometrics) or something you have (such as a code sent to your smartphone or an app on your smartphone that generates the code for you).
 Enable this option on every account you can, including your password manager, if possible.

-Make sure your computers, mobile devices, applications and anything else connected to the internet are running the latest software versions.
+Make sure your computers, mobile devices, applications, and anything else connected to the internet are running the latest software versions.
 Cybercriminals are constantly looking for new vulnerabilities in the software your devices use.
-Stay informed on new updates and apply them as they come out.
+Stay informed on new updates and apply them as they become available.

 Utilize security awareness and user training, so your team is armed with insight and is discerning enough to not open or click on suspicious links and attachments.
 As the business owner, it’s your duty to teach and empower your employees to interact safely with email and websites.